jakubDoka/gogen/README.md

 )*/
 ```

-You can then refer to the templates from package as `(package name).(template name)<...template arguments>`. in case you want to use external types in your templates you have to inform gogen about it:
+You can then refer to the templates from package as `(package name).(template name)<...template arguments>` (max.Max<float64, MaxF64>). in case you want to use external types in your templates you have to inform gogen about it:

 ```go
 /*gen(